musevlt/mpdaf/doc/spectrum.rst

 .. figure:: _static/spectrum/Spectrum_rebin.png
   :align:   center

-The function :func:`resample <mpdaf.obj.Spectrum.resample>` resamples the Spectrum with a specific numbers of wavelength units per pixel.
+The function `resample <mpdaf.obj.Spectrum.resample>` resamples the Spectrum with a specific numbers of wavelength units per pixel.
 The Variance is not updated::